Halloween Creepy Poems and Pictures

 When I think of Halloween, I picture happy little children at dusk, dressed up in masks and cloaks, wielding pitchforks and brooms, going round their neighbours' houses, banging on doors, shouting "Trick or Treat" and demanding gifts from strangers.
 For some reason this is considered to be a bit of fun, and wholly acceptable on 31st October.
 In fact a bit like Christmas, but without the carols.

-At any other time of the year, the police would have something to say if they saw youngsters going about demanding money and sweets with menaces from elderly people and eagerly waiting paedophiles.
+At any other time of the year, the police would have something to say if they saw youngsters wandering about demanding money and sweets with menaces from elderly people and eagerly waiting paedophiles.

 Perhaps just one of these will scare the daylights out of you, and make my Halloween!

 You will find here for your delectation some scary pictures, creepy poems and disquieting thoughts.
 And maybe one of them will touch you and stop you sleeping so well tonight.